Finding a new home for Sixty Six #

 I thought about using grid, but decided to go with The Switcher.

-Every contents are in it, but I think it’s too vanilla.
+Every content are in it, but I think it’s too vanilla.

 But It’s too early to talk about personality of Six yet.

 Let’s work on other kind of footer: meta.

 That’s where I put something like author, publish date etc.

 It’s kind of like footer.
 I often even use